Leland M. McNabb

 Exclusion of accident reconstruction expert in U.S.D.C.
 (TN).

 He co-authored “Civil Trial Procedures in Tennessee” in 1995, and speaks frequently at continuing legal education seminars on diverse topics encompassing annual law updates, civil trial and appellate procedure, legal malpractice, bad faith, deposition and trial techniques, and changing demographics and structures in the legal profession.
+Beginning in 2015 he has authored a series of articles in the newsletter of the Tennessee Association of Professional Mediators addressing issues peculiar to evaluative mediations and addressing the most common criticisms of mediators by mediating parties.
+For links to the articles in the series please click below.

 Examples of Leland’s reported cases include: